Rheumatoid Factor (cont.)

 - What significance does the rheumatoid factor hold for patients with rheumatoid arthritis?

 Can rheumatoid factor be present in a patient without rheumatoid arthritis?

 What significance does the rheumatoid factor hold for patients with rheumatoid arthritis?

-High levels of rheumatoid factor are associated with more severe rheumatoid disease.
+High levels of rheumatoid factor are associated with a tendency toward more severe rheumatoid disease.
 This factor is also associated with a higher tendency to develop non-joint manifestations of rheumatoid disease, such as rheumatoid nodules and rheumatoid lung disease.